mohammadzainabbas/SDM-Lab-2/README.md

 #### 1. Introduction

+`GraphX` is a new component in Spark for graphs and graph-parallel computation.
+At a high level, GraphX extends the Spark RDD by introducing a new Graph abstraction: a directed multigraph with properties attached to each vertex and edge.

 This repo is all about what we have done in SDM lab 2 during our semester at UPC.
 As a BDMA student, we really need to know how to deal with semantics (a.k.a metadata about the data) in case of big data ecosystems.
 Semantics play a key role when analysing a large corpora of data in today's era.

 In this course, we will explore about the concepts of SDM.

 ---